-P: (219) 465-7821.
+P: (219) 465-7821

-January-June 2013: Final decisions are released on a regular basis.
+January-June 2014: Final decisions are released on a regular basis.
 Scholarship award decisions are released (no separate application required) at the same time as admit decisions.
 All decisions are sent out in the mail.
 Notification that a decision has been made is posted on the VU-Law applicant status check web page.

-March 15, 2013: Application priority date for scholarships.
+March 15, 2014: Application priority date for scholarships.
 Students who apply by this date and are then admitted are assured of consideration for a scholarship award.
 External scholarship opportunities are also available.

-April 1, 2013: For students admitted prior to March 10: due date for 1st tuition deposit.
+April 1, 2014: For students admitted prior to March 10: due date for 1st tuition deposit.
 For those admitted after March 10, please check your admit letter for the tuition deposit due date.

-June 1, 2013: For students admitted prior to May 10: due date for full or 2nd tuition deposit.
+June 1, 2014: For students admitted prior to May 10: due date for full or 2nd tuition deposit.

-June 1, 2013: Final deadline for application submission for fall 2013 entry.
+June 1, 2014: Final deadline for application submission for fall 2014 entry.

-General Application Requirements:
+J.D.
+Application Requirements:

-- An earned bachelor’s degree at the time of law school entry
+- An earned bachelor’s degree at the time of law school entry.

-- Submission of the Credential Assembly Service (CAS) report and Valparaiso University Law School application form
+- Submission of the Credential Assembly Service (CAS) report and Valparaiso University Law School application form.

-- 2 letters of recommendation, a personal statement/essay, and a current resume
+- 2 letters of recommendation, a personal statement/essay, and a current resume.

-- A recent LSAT examination score (within five years from entry date; no scores prior to 9/08 will be considered).
+- A recent LSAT examination score (within five years from entry date; no scores prior to 9/09 will be considered).
 To register and prepare for the LSAT, visit the Law School Admission Council (LSAC) website.

-Submitting your Admissions Application.
+Submitting your Application.
 Valparaiso University Law School requires an electronic application submission.
 Access the Law School Admission Council (LSAC) website and follow Valparaiso Law’s application submission directions.
-There is no VU-Law application fee but you need to pay LSAC’s fees for your application to be transmitted to us from LSAC, along with your CAS report, your letters of recommendation, and your uploaded personal statement, resume and other documents.
+There is no application fee, but you need to pay LSAC’s fees for your application to be transmitted to us from LSAC, along with your CAS report, your letters of recommendation, and your uploaded personal statement, resume and other documents.

 Re-application Requirements.
 To re-apply for admission to Valparaiso Law, complete all the requirements above.
 On your application, be sure to indicate the year(s) you previously applied to Valparaiso University Law School.
 You will need to request a new CAS report and resubmit all your official transcripts to LSAC.
 You are also expected to update your letters of recommendation, personal statement, and resume.

 Special Law Education Programs for Entering Students.
-As one of the four Indiana law schools, Valparaiso Law offers our accepted students who are from Indiana or have a special connection to the state participation in the Indiana Conference for Legal Education Opportunity or ICLEO program, which is patterned after the national Council for Legal Education Opportunity (CLEO) program.
+As one of the four Indiana law schools, Valparaiso Law offers our accepted students who are from Indiana or have a special connection to the state, participation in the Indiana Conference for Legal Education Opportunity or ICLEO program, which is patterned after the national Council for Legal Education Opportunity (CLEO) program.